-For the financial year ended 31 December 2020, based on management's assessment, the recoverable amount of the PPE approximates the carrying amount and as such, no impairment losses were recorded for the financial year.
+For the financial year ended 31 December 2021, based on management's assessment, the carrying amount of certain plant, equipment and containers exceeds the recoverable amount of \$4.3 million and as such, impairment losses of \$0.7 million were recorded for the financial year.
+The recoverable amount for these PPE was estimated based on FVLCTS.